• Skip to primary navigation

 Two large bowls of vibrant butternut squash soup swirled with cream and garnished with toasted pumpkin seeds, crushed pepper flake and a few sprigs of fresh parsley.
 A bowl of pumpkin seeds and bowl of parsley sit below with some spilt all around.
 A napkin with two spoons sits above, ready to be enjoyed.

-If you try this Warming Roasted Butternut Squash Soup recipe, let me know how it turns out by leaving a comment and/or a rating below!
-And make sure you're following along on, Pinterest, Instagram and Facebook for more wildly nutritious recipes!
+If you try this Warming Roasted Butternut Squash Soup recipe, let me know how it turns out by leaving a comment and rating below.
+Also, make sure you're following along on Pinterest, Instagram, Facebook and Flipboard for more wildly nutritious recipes!

 A big bowl of vibrant butternut squash soup swirled with cream and garnished with toasted pumpkin seeds, crushed pepper flake and a few sprigs of fresh parsley.